chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 ~~Ja, ich lerne Deutsch seit Februar - etwa 5 Monate.
 Ich habe B1-Level erreicht.
 Ich kann einfache Gespräche und E-Mails, aber brauche mehr Übung für fließendes Sprechen.~~

+### About

+Thank you for taking the time to meet with me today.
+I'm Xin Chen, and I'm really excited to be here.

+After the previous interviews and learning more about the team and projects, I'm genuinely motivated to join Sungrow.
+I'm looking forward to our conversation.

 ### Available Date

 > When would you be available to start?